LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/armors.md

 ## Animated/emissive armors

 The current custom armors method doesn't support animated and emissive textures.\
-To create animated or/and emissive textures you have to use [the old method shown here](armors-old/textured-armor.md) (uses shaders).
+To create animated or/and emissive textures you have to use the Old Textured method (uses shaders).

 ## **HD armor textures**